Indiana Lemon Law: Your Complete Legal Guide

 What Vehicles Are Covered

 Under Indiana Code § 24-5-13-5, the lemon law applies to specific types of motor vehicles.
-Understanding which vehicles qualify is essential before pursuing a claim.
+Understanding which vehicles qualify is the first step before pursuing a claim.

 Covered Vehicle Types

-- Passenger cars: Sedans, coupes, hatchbacks sold or registered in Indiana
+- Passenger cars: Sedans, coupes, and hatchbacks sold or registered in Indiana

 - Trucks: Pickup trucks and light trucks under 10,000 pounds GVWR

-- SUVs and crossovers: Sport utility vehicles under weight limit
+- SUVs and crossovers: Sport utility vehicles that fall under the weight limit

 - Vans and minivans: Personal passenger vehicles